 There is nothing really destructive about grating lobes per se.
 Whether your array is compact and spreading unwanted power into a medium-sized spot and nowhere else, or it is spreading unwanted power into a large number of very small spots, every bit of power that does not land on the one small receive antenna the signal is intended for adds to the interference somewhere else.
 Given that people concentrate in villages and cities, it is almost certain that a medium sized spot will deliver unwanted power to neighbors, while grating lobes spots will probably deliver their unwanted power where nobody is listening anyway.

-There is a very important trick we can play with server sky, which is more difficult with ground arrays: we can nonuniformly vary the position (and spacing) of the elements in the 3 dimensional array, and move them over time, perhaps by many wavelengths per minute.
+However, there is a very important trick we can play with server sky, which is more difficult with ground arrays: we can vary the pitch in between elements, changing them over time, and make the spacings nonuniform, in a 3 dimensional array.
 The results are spectacular:

-The grating lobes are smeared out!
-They do not go away.
-The same amount of radio energy is splattered away from the main lobe, but it is not concentrated any more.
-That means it will not interfere nearly as much with ground receivers in other locations.
-Using time coded spread spectrum and signal correlation techniques, it is possible to send a detectable signal near the power noise floor.
-So until all the power from many different thinsat arrays, added together, exceeds the power of a main lobe, we can still punch a signal through.
+The grating lobes are washed out!
+They do not go away, the same amount of radio energy is splattered away from the main lobe, but it is not concentrated.
+That means it will not interfere nearly as much with receivers in other locations.
+Using time coded spread spectrum and signal correlation techniques, it is possible to punch a signal through near the power noise floor.
+So until all the power from many different thinsat arrays, added together, exceed the power of a main lobe, we can still punch a signal through.
 For a steady beam at one ground spot, the interferers will NOT be random, and evolve fairly slowly, given the 4 hour orbits; we can anticipate the interference, change signal amplitudes, and move nulls from array X over the ground spot of array Y. Or just try again; when an array redirects its packets at a different ground spot, the interferers shift, too.

 The phasing of the transmitters gets a little more complicated, but not much - we are still doing a 12 digit accurate trigonometric calculation, but dependent on the individual position of each thinsat (in X, Y, and Z) relative to the target, as opposed to making some global calculation and spacing it out element by element.